Financially reviewed by Patrick Flood, CFA.

 What is M1 Finance?

-While other robo-advisors usually ask you a series of questions to determine risk tolerance and goals, M1 gives you complete control over your portfolio construction.
+While robo-advisors usually [hopefully] ask you a series of questions to determine risk tolerance and goals, M1 gives you complete control over your portfolio construction.
 The former usually comes at the cost of limited investment options and additional fees.

 M1 Finance gives you complete control over the customization of your portfolio, essentially allowing you to create your own ETF's (Exchange Traded Fund; just collections of stocks) in a pie format, consistent with Modern Portfolio Theory.
 M1 is particularly attractive to beginner and dividend investors.